Butterfly

 There are several other Faust Park facilities available to groups on class trips.
 They are within walking distance from the Butterfly House.

-Not all Faust Park facilites are available on Mondays, so please call in advance.
+Not all Faust Park facilities are available on Mondays, so please call in advance.
 These include:

 Directions to the Butterfly House: